 The chosen site was an ex-military rehabilitation facility in Surrey, England.
 But the buildings had stood empty for two years and some had been flooded.
 The site would need a complete transformation, including new wiring and drains, restored electricity and water, and redecoration.
 Wards would need converting to single rooms and the Centre kitted out with fire alarms, IT and nurse-call systems.
 It also needed separate accommodation for staff who wanted to stay on site rather than travel long distances or risk infecting their families by going home.

 We worked side by side with the Epsom & St Helier University Hospitals NHS Trust team – under whose jurisdiction the Centre would operate – including the Chief Executive, Medical Director, Chief Operating Officer and Director of Nursing.
+We also worked closely with other partner organisations including Surrey County Council, Corrigenda and Surrey Heartlands Health and Care Partnership.
 Together we engaged closely with over 15 clinical and support service leads partners to create a comprehensive hospital operations manual.
 It defined scores of processes, from referring and admitting patients to transferring and discharging them and everything in between, whether it was what meals they got, how post came and went from the Centre or how medical check-ups, cleaning and portering happened.
 We also managed 50 local volunteers who helped assemble 300 pieces of furniture and ferry supplies around the 83-acre site.